 Our history in Alaska spans approximately 90 years since drilling our first well at Yakataga Beach in 1925.
 Since then, we have explored throughout Alaska including Cook Inlet, the Alaska Peninsula, St. George Basin, Norton Sound, Navarin Basin, Yukon Flats, Beaufort Sea and the North Slope.

-ExxonMobil's state-of-the-art campus north of Houston serves as home to its Upstream, Downstream, Chemicals and XTO Energy companies as well as their associated service groups.
-The facility opened in 2014 and accommodates more than 10,000 employees.
+ExxonMobil's state-of-the-art campus north of Houston serves as home to its Upstream, Downstream, Chemicals and XTO Energy companies and their associated service groups.
+The facility opened in 2014 and accommodates more than 10,000 employees and visitors.

 ExxonMobil, with more than 100 years in the refining industry, processes in excess of 1.9 million barrels of crude oil per day in the United States; that’s the volumetric equivalent of 133 Olympic-sized swimming pools.

 Learn more about ExxonMobil refineries in the United States.